-Raul Russi is the President and Chief Executive Officer of Acacia Network, Inc., the largest Puerto Rican-founded organization in the nation.
+Raul Russi is the President and CEO of Acacia Network, Inc., the largest Puerto Rican-founded organization in the nation.
 Serving more than 170,000 people each year in the areas of Primary and Behavioral Healthcare, Economic Development, Housing, Education, and Cultural Arts.
 Acacia Network offers a unique array of fully integrated services throughout New York State, including New York City, Albany and Buffalo, as well as Florida, Tennessee, Maryland, and Puerto Rico.

 Raul was born in Patillas, Puerto Rico and migrated to Buffalo, New York with his family as a child.
 His professional career began in 1971, when he joined the Buffalo Police Department and became Buffalo’s first Hispanic police officer.
 During his fifteen year career as a police officer, he excelled as a dedicated and conscientious officer and arrested and convicted more violent offenders than any other officer in the department’s history.
 He retired after he was shot in the line of duty in 1985.
 He was awarded the Department’s Purple Heart.
 He then joined the State Commission of Correction’s Citizens Policy and Complaint Review Council.
 In 1986, he became Superintendent of the Erie County New York Correctional Facility.
 Three years later, he was appointed Chairman of the New York State Parole Board and CEO of the Division of Parole by Governor Mario Cuomo.
 In 1995, he became the first Puerto Rican/Latino Sheriff of the City of New York.
 As Sheriff, he led an agency of 346 personnel and managed the collection of approximately $100 million in outstanding judgment debts on behalf of the City of New York and private sector clients.